kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     >>> 'skins.xml' in os.listdir('.')
     True

-*skins.xml* profile make your theme default on installation and use layers list from 'Plone Default' for our theme, without any new layers (yet).
+*skins.xml* profile makes your theme default on installation and uses layers list from 'Plone Default' for our theme, without any new layers (yet).

     >>> cat('skins.xml')
     <?xml version="1.0"?>
     <object name="portal_skins" ...